croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

   }
   ```

 When a new user joins, their nickname is picked at a random from an array.
 Note that even though a separate instance of this code is running locally for each user, each of the instances will "randomly" pick the same name.
-This is because **calls to `Math.random()` from inside the model are deterministic**.
+This is because - as also seen in the [Simple Animation](./tutorial-1_2_simple_animation.html) tutorial - **calls to `Math.random()` from inside the model are deterministic**.
 They will generate exactly the same sequence of random numbers in every instance of the model, ensuring they all stay in synch.

 ## ChatView.constructor(model)